lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 * Many minor editorial fixes based on comments from the working group.
 * Adjusted the Security Considerations about EUF-CMA and Non-Separability to match the removal of the randomizer.
 * Clarified that the ECDSA public key is raw X9.62 with no OCTET STRING wrapping.
 Test vectors were already correct.
-* Fixed up clumsy text and typos in section 2.

 A full review was performed of the encoding of each component: